Life as a 2x2 Worker - Brad Lewis

 At convention, they put all the "new workers" together and we had our picture taken with the Oregon overseer, Howard Mooney.

 Look carefully and you will see 5 souls here.
-From left to right, KK Boe, Muriel Erickson, Howard Mooney, Jim, and myself Brad Lewis on the right.
+From left to right, KK Boe, Muriel Hauselman, the proud overseer Howard Mooney, Jim, and myself Brad Lewis on the right.

 Maybe you know all the people in this photo.
+Jim left the 2x2 work within a couple months of this picture being taken.
+Then I left the work because of my health, and then KK Boe left the work.
+Then a few years later Howard Mooney died.
+He couldn't take our money with him.
+And the worms who will eat his body didn't care.
 Only one remains a worker.
-Howard Mooney has died; his work has ceased.
-And only Muriel Erickson is still a worker last I knew.
-Jim left the 2x2 work within a couple months.
-Then left the work because of my health, and then KK Boe left the work.
-Howard Mooney died.
-He couldn't take our money with him.
-And the worms didn't care.
+Only Muriel Hauselman is still a worker last I knew.

 The 1989-1990 Oregon Workers List

-While I was sick from food poisoning and suffering in the little trailer with little attention, Howard Mooney (the 2x2 cult overseer in Oregon) had worked out the field list and had put me with Randy Russell in Albany/Corvalis field.
+While I was sick from food poisoning and suffering in the little trailer with little attention, Howard Mooney (the 2x2 cult overseer in Oregon) had worked out the 1989-1990 Oregon Workers List, and had assigned me to be with Randy Russell in Albany/Corvalis field.

 Salmonella Food Poisoning at the Boring Oregon Convention in 1989